preshing/cpp11-on-multicore/README.md

 Various synchronization primitives for multithreaded applications in C++11.

-Used in the blog post, "Semaphores are Surprisingly Versatile".
+Used in the blog post, [Semaphores are Surprisingly Versatile](http://preshing.com/20150316/semaphores-are-surprisingly-versatile).

 Code is released under the [zlib license](http://en.wikipedia.org/wiki/Zlib_License).
 See the `LICENSE` file.